 Rallying-Sainz seizes the lead on day three of the Dakar

-Jan 7 (Reuters) - Two-times champion Carlos Sainz took over at the top of the Dakar Rally car standings on Tuesday after winning the third stage around the Saudi Arabian desert city of Neom.
+Jan 7 (Reuters) - Two-times champion Carlos Sainz seized the lead of the Dakar Rally on Tuesday after winning the third stage looping around the planned mega-city of Neom in the Saudi Arabian desert.

 The Spaniard, driving a Mini buggy, led Toyota's defending champion Nasser al Attiyah of Qatar by four minutes and 55 seconds after the 427km loop that extended close to the Jordanian border.